 Top Ten causes of False alarm signals

 It is everyone's responsibility to help protect Hout Bay.
 Every false alarm distracts your Armed Response Officer from responding to positive incidents.
 Positive incidents account for less than 1% of actual reponses.
-There were approx. 20,000 alarm activations in Hout Bay in the month of December 2011.
 This represents a significant wastage of manpower.Please do your bit to help reduce the number of alarm activations.
 Below is a list of the top ten reasons for false alarms.
 The biggest cause is ‘finger problems’ by clients.
 If you do set your alarm off accidently please phone your Armed Response company or Watchcon to cancel the activation.

 1. Finger trouble.
 The alarm is activated while arming/disarming the system.
 Remedy – Familiarize yourself with the system, or call the alarm installation company.

 2. Doors and windows not secured correctly.
 Activations can be caused by draughts or wind.
 Remedy –Secure all doors and windows properly before setting the alarm

 3. Technical malfunction.
 The system has a fault and thus generates false signals.
 Remedy – Call the alarm installation company and rectify.